German Shepherd behavior is one topic most dog owners have a preconceived idea of.

 Over the last century, German Shepherds have been used for tracking, search and rescue—especially as police dogs— and protection and guarding.
 This dog breed produces most military dogs!
 So, it’s no surprise that a lot of the issues are in this exact area.

 They have been intentionally bred for traits such as fierce loyalty, intelligence, and strength.

-The second issue that I have found to be common for German Shepherds—which I think is probably due to the determined nature of the German shepherd and their size—is pulling on the leash.
+Another German Shepherd behavior problem —which I think is probably due to the determined nature of the German shepherd and their size—is pulling on the leash.

 They can be really, really nippy, and they seem to enjoy using their teeth on people’s arms—again, something which has been bred into them in certain areas for certain reasons.

 Here’s something I want you to think about though: most dogs around this age range are nippy due to teething and simply have a natural desire to chew.